Janashruthi19/janashruthi19.github.io/README.md

 ## About
 This portfolio showcases my experience in IT Support, Web Development, and AI/Python projects.
-Built with vanilla HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.

 ## Contact
 📧 janashruthi1912@gmail.com